 Creatine is essential for people whether you lift weights or not.
 Realistically, if you eat meat regularly, you’re getting enough creatine to be healthy.
 This being said, if you’re here reading this you probably want to boost your creatine levels too for the benefits in the gym.

 So, if you want to get the most out of your muscles, go get some creatine.
 You can see which one is my favorite here.
-You don’t have to buy this one, but I’ve already done the work of filtering out bad brands and manufacturers to find one that works the best, and I left a discount code in that article, so check it out!
+You don’t have to buy this one, but I’ve already done the work of filtering out bad brands and manufacturers to find one that works the best, so check it out!

 Next, I’ll go over some more things you can do to increase your creatine levels naturally, without supplements, and without gorging yourself on meat.